25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 #### Destructor (Finalizers)

-Destructors (Finalizers) are used to perform any necessary final clean-up when a class instance is being collected by the garbage collector.
+Destructors (Finalizers) are used to perform any necessary final clean-up when a class instance is being collected by the garbage collector

 - Finalizers cannot be defined in structs.
-They are only used with classes.
+They are only used with classes
-- A class can only have one finalizer.
+- A class can only have one finalizer
-- Finalizers cannot be inherited or overloaded.
+- Finalizers cannot be inherited or overloaded
 - Finalizers cannot be called.
-They are invoked automatically.
+They are invoked automatically
-- A finalizer does not take modifiers or have parameters.
+- A finalizer does not take modifiers or have parameters

 ```csharp
 class Car